-Figure 5: Moist grassland flanking an open water stream in the study area.
+Figure 6: Moist grassland flanking an open water stream in the AOI.

 5.1.4.
 Old Lands

 As the name suggests, this habitat unit characterises old cultivated fields that have been left fallow, for several years, and as a result have subsequently regenerated to a secondary grassland community.
 As such, this is considered a modified habitat unit.